nicoverbruggen/phpmon/docs/ADDITIONAL.md

 Super convenient!

+### Q: PHP Monitor says that the latest version of PHP is not installed, but it is!

+Try installing again using `brew install php`.

+This should resolve the issue!
+If that does not fix the issue, run `brew link php --force`.
+(Afterwards, you may need to restart your terminal to make sure the new linked version is detected.)

+### Q: PHP Monitor says the correct version is loaded, but my Valet sites don't work!

+Your sites aren't showing up, or you are seeing a 502?
+It's a common issue.

+You may need to run `valet install`, preferably after updating `valet` by running `composer global update`.

 #### Q: PHP Monitor reports another version compared to phpinfo on my local website, what is going on?

 _Beginning with version 2.0 you'll get alerts about this at startup._